 28. Entertain Different Kinds of Orgasms

 This sex tip is oft-overlooked by men.
-Guys tend to gravitate towards penile orgasms, though it is important to point out that other pleasure centers exist, and are located inside their bodies.
+Guys tend to gravitate toward penile orgasms, though it is important to point out that other pleasure centers exist, and are located inside their bodies.
 The prostate is known to produce such intense orgasms it’s been dubbed “the male G-spot.”
 It can be accessed internally, through the anus, or externally, via the perineum.
 The more open-minded you are, the more pleasure you could enjoy.

-29. Go for the A-spot
+29. Go for the A-Spot

-Your partner deserves different types of orgasms too, and it doesn’t just come down to vaginal vs. clitoral.
-One of the least explored pleasure zones is the A-Spot.
-Located beyond the G-spot and just above the cervix is the anterior fornix, or the “A-Spot,” a lesser known, albeit powerful, pleasure point.
+Your partner deserves different types of orgasms, too, and it doesn’t just come down to vaginal vs. clitoral.
+One of the least explored pleasure zones is the A-spot.
+Located beyond the G-spot and just above the cervix is the anterior fornix, or the “A-spot,” a lesser known, albeit powerful, pleasure point.
 When stimulated, the A-spot can provide sexual gratification and increased lubrication.
-Because the A-Spot is located further back in the vaginal canal, it requires deep penetration to access.
+Because the A-spot is located further back in the vaginal canal, it requires deep penetration to access.